Women in Finance Charter

 Our ambition (target)

-At Yorkshire Building Society, as a signatory we’re committed to achieving gender balance in our senior management team.
-We signed up to the Charter in 2018 and set ourselves the target of achieving gender balance across all senior management colleagues, with a minimum of 40% of either gender, by June 2023.
+When we signed up to the Charter in 2018, we had 43.1% female representation in senior management roles, and our target was to achieve gender balance across all senior management roles, with a minimum of 40% of either gender by 2023.

 Our Progress on Diversity, Equity & Inclusion (DE&I) at YBS

-• Over the past 12 months we have continued our focus on hiring women into our senior roles, working with our recruitment partners to source diverse talent and achieve balanced shortlists.
-We filled 52% of Senior Manager roles and 50% of Director roles with women.
-With 49% of senior roles now filled by women, we’ll continue our work to maintain this in 2024 but will expand our focus to consider other areas of underrepresentation in these roles, for example ethnic minorities and those from lower socio-economic backgrounds.
+We have continued our focus on hiring women into our senior roles, working with our recruitment partners to source diverse talent and achieve balanced shortlists, with 55.9% of roles filled by women in 2025.
+This has supported us to have 47.5% of women in Senior Manager roles, 57.7% of women in Director roles and 37.5% of women in roles on our Executive Committee.
+With 49.8% of senior roles now filled by women, we’ll continue our work to improve this in 2026 but in line with our DEI Ambitions we’ll expand our focus to include other areas of underrepresentation in these roles, for example ethnic minorities and those from lower socio-economic backgrounds.

 For more information about the Women in Finance Charter visit: